 All Wiccans are pagans, but not all pagans are Wiccan.

-Most Wiccans also consider themselves witches, but not all witches are
+From a traditional view, all Wiccans are also witches, but not all witches are

 Wiccans.
 There are a growing number of non-Wiccan witches within paganism.